JuliaPOMDP/MCTS.jl/README.md

 Special thanks to Jon Cox for writing the original version of this code.

+For reference, see the UCT algorithm in this paper:
+Kocsis, Levente, and Csaba Szepesvári.
+"Bandit Based Monte-Carlo planning."
+European Conference on Machine Learning.
+Springer, Berlin, Heidelberg, 2006.

 ## Installation

 After installing [POMDPs.jl](https://github.com/JuliaPOMDP/POMDPs.jl), start Julia and run the following command: